 This Client Alert looks at the pre-contractual disclosure obligations as the centerpiece of the new disclosure obligations, applicable to entities in the scope of the SFDR and notably to insurance firms.
-With the majority of obligations having applied as early as March 10, 2021, insurance companies and in-scope investment firms only had limited time to put in place the relevant procedures and documentation.
+While the RTS will only be applicable from 1 January 2022,5 the majority of obligations of the SFDR do already apply since March 10, 2021.6 With principle-based style of the SFDR disclosure obligations the RTS may serve as guidelines for a compliant disclosure of insurance companies and in-scope investment firms even before they officially apply.
+As such, insurance companies and other in-scope entities had to use the limited time to put in place the relevant procedures and documentation.
 Whilst the RTS and SFDR have been on the statute books since February, challenges in terms of compliance and usability have come to light by now.